Understanding Solids, Liquids, and Gases - IGCSE Chemistry Notes

 Understanding these properties is crucial for grasping various chemical and physical changes tested in IGCSE Chemistry.

-Phase Changes: When Matter Makes a Move
+Phase Changes: When Matter Moves

 • Evaporation: The transformation of a substance- in this case, a liquid- into a vapor gaseous phase at the liquid surface (for instance, water in a puddle drying out).